 Of course, much of this sudden interest in keeping the Epstein files buried stems from Trump’s long-standing ties to Epstein, dating back to the 1990s.
 Case in point: a birthday card Trump allegedly sent Epstein, complete with cryptic phrasing like “enigmas never age.”

-We also now know, via Senator Dick Durbin, that Trump had Attorney General Pam Bondi assign a detail of one thousand FBI agents to pore through the Epstein files—flagging every instance his name appeared.
+We also now know, via leaks from the FBI to Senator Dick Durbin, that Trump had Attorney General Pam Bondi assign a detail of one thousand FBI agents to pore through the Epstein files, flagging every instance that his name appeared.

 But it must also be remembered: Trump is hardly the only powerful figure whose name may appear in those files.
 The British royals, for example, have now been implicated twice—first with Prince Andrew, accused by Epstein victim Virginia Giuffre, and again just this week, when it was revealed that the Duchess of York, Sarah Ferguson, sent a sympathetic email to Epstein while he was imprisoned.
 That note followed an earlier message in which she referred to him as a “steadfast, generous, and supreme friend.”